25prabhu10/notes/docs/Concepts/Data Structures.md

 #### Reference

-_Definition:_ It's an alias of a given variable.
+_Definition:_ An alias of a given variable.

 - While referencing both the variable and its reference have the same address.